docker-mailserver/docker-mailserver/docs/content/config/security/ssl.md

 You may want to add `-e LETSENCRYPT_TEST=true` to the above while testing to avoid the Let's Encrypt certificate generation rate limits.

-Finally, start the mailserver with the `docker-compose.yml`.
 Make sure your mount path to the letsencrypt certificates is correct.

-Inside your `/path/to/mailserver/docker-compose.yml` (for the mailserver from this repo) make sure volumes look like below example:
+Edit your `/path/to/mailserver/docker-compose.yml` for the `mailserver` service to have volumes added like the example below:

 ```yaml
 volumes: